-During [Mr. Latimer]'s lifetime, he shall have the power (without approval of any court) to amend this Amended and Restated Trust Agreement in any manner whatsoever; provided, however, that no such amendment shall be made which would in any way affect the ability of the Foundation to retain its status as a charitable, tax-exempt Foundation described in Section 501(c)(3) of the [Internal Revenue] Code, contributions to which are deductible under Sections 170(c), 2055(a) and 2522(a) of the Code.
+During r.
+Latimer s lifetime, he shall have the power (without approval of any court) to amend this Amended and estated Trust Agreement in any manner whatsoever provided, however, that no such amendment shall be made which would in any way affect the ability of the Foundation to retain its status as a charitable, tax-exempt Foundation described in Section 501(c)(3) of the Internal evenue Code, contributions to which are deductible under Sections 170(c), 2055(a) and 2522(a) of the Code.

 5 Tenn.
-Code Ann. § 67-5-1003(3) provides:
+Code Ann. § 7-5-1003(3) provides: